IBM-Cloud/terraform-provider-ibm/website/docs/r/compute_autoscale_policy.html.markdown

 Provides an auto scaling policy resource.
 This allows policies for auto scale groups to be created, updated, and deleted.

-For additional details, see the [Bluemix Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Scale_Policy).
+For additional details, see the [IBM Cloud Infrastructure (SoftLayer) API docs](http://sldn.softlayer.com/reference/datatypes/SoftLayer_Scale_Policy).

 ## Example Usage